clovisdanielcosta/course-manager/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## :small_orange_diamond: Customizing

+  - Create new route and home page.
+  - Image of Error 404 page more user friendly.
+  - Logo and new link on nav bar.

 ## :small_orange_diamond: License